 Our corporate headquarters, as well as our primary research, evaluation and design studios, is located in a facility owned by the Company in Salt Lake City, Utah.
-In addition, at December 31, 2023, the Company and its subsidiaries lease or own facilities throughout the U.S., Europe, Australia and New Zealand.
+In addition, as of December 31, 2024, the Company and its subsidiaries lease or own facilities throughout the U.S., Europe, Australia and New Zealand.
 In general, our properties are well maintained, considered adequate and being utilized for their intended purposes.